Vincent-liuwingsang/Crazy-Snake/README.md

 # Crazy-Snake
 This is the classical snake game with a twist.
+It is written in Java and can be embedded with HTML.

 How to play:
 Eat the green token but advoid the pink ones.